Cloud-PG/Handson-Openstack/Advanced-examples.md

 ### How does it work?

 * A Heat template describes the infrastructure for a cloud application in a text file that is readable and writable by humans.
-* Infrastructure resources that can be described include: servers, floating ips, volumes, security groups, users, etc.
+* Infrastructure resources that can be described include servers, floating ips, volumes, security groups, users, etc.
 * Templates can also specify the relationships between resources (e.g. this volume is connected to this server).
-This enables Heat to call out to the OpenStack APIs to create all of your infrastructure in the correct order to completely launch your application.
+This enables Heat to call out to the OpenStack APIs to create all of your needed infrastructures in the correct order to completely launch your application.
 * Heat manages the whole lifecycle of the application - when you need to change your infrastructure, simply modify the template and use it to update your existing stack.
 Heat knows how to make the necessary changes.
 It will delete all of the resources when you are finished with the application, too.

 For more information on heat, visit this [guide](https://docs.openstack.org/developer/heat/template_guide/hot_guide.html).